neams-th-coe/cardinal/doc/content/tutorials/triso.md

   block=Mesh

-For the OpenMC wrapping, the only changes required are that we set the type of tally to `mesh`, provide a mesh template with the mesh, and specify the translations to apply to replicate the mesh at the desired end positions in OpenMC's domain.
+For the OpenMC wrapping, the only changes required are that we change the added tally to a [MeshTally](/tallies/MeshTally.md), provide a mesh template with the mesh, and specify the translations to apply to replicate the mesh at the desired end positions in OpenMC's domain.
 For the mesh tally, let's create a mesh for a single pebble using MOOSE's mesh generators.
 We simply need to run the `mesh.i` file in `--mesh-only` mode: